tarja1/log4shell_fix/README.md

 # log4shell_fix
-finding Java executables affected by "Log4Shell" log2j JNDI exploit
+finding Java executables affected by "Log4Shell" log2j JNDI exploit;

+optionally, fix them by removing the vulnerable class.

 # context
 In December 2021, a JNDI-exploit in log4j was found, rated as "critical" CVE-2021-44228.